On the Complexity of Random Satisfiability Problems with Planted Solutions: Planted -CSPs

-By the definition of $\dc(\D',U_k)$ we obtain the claim. \end{proof} } \infull{We are now ready to finish the proof of our bound on $\SDN$. \begin{proof}(of Theorem \ref{thm:main-sdn-bound}) Our reference distribution is the uniform distribution $U_k$ and the set of distributions $\D = \D_{Q} = \{Q_\sigma\}_{\sigma \in \on^n}$ is the set of distributions for all possible assignments.
-Let $\D' \subseteq \D$ be a set of distributions of size $|\D|/q$ and $\cS = \{\sigma \cond Q_\sigma \in \D'\}$.
-Then, by Lemma \ref{lem:bound-dc}, we get By the definition of $\SDN$, this implies the claim. \end{proof} } \inbody{Using this lemma in the definition of $\SDN$ gives Theorem \ref{thm:main-sdn-bound}.}
+We are now ready to finish the proof of our bound on $\SDN$. \begin{proof}(of Theorem \ref{thm:sdn-bound-csp}) Our reference distribution is the uniform distribution $U'_k$ and the set of distributions $\D = \D_{P} = \{P_\sigma\}_{\sigma \in \on^n}$ is the set of distributions for all possible assignments.
+Let $\D' \subseteq \D$ be a set of distributions of size $|\D|/q$ and $\cS = \{\sigma \cond P_\sigma \in \D'\}$.
+Then, by Lemma \ref{lem:bound-dc-csp}, we get By the definition of $\SDN$, this implies the claim. \end{proof} }